jetbrains-academy/javascript-fullstack-course/Frontend/BackendConnection/retrieving_messages/task.md

 ))}
 ```

-Then, use the `fetchMessages` function called in the `useEffect` to implement message retrieval with the `'/api/messages'` route.
+Then, use the `fetchMessages` function, called in the `useEffect`, to implement message retrieval from the `'/api/messages'` route.

 ### Task